 Dry Eye Disease/Meibomian Gland Dysfunction

 Clarity Eye Care has made itself a leading expert in dry eye diagnosis and treatment in the Omaha area.
-All patients receive complimentary imaging of their Meibomian glands, which produce the protective oil layer of the tears.
-Dr. Armitage reviews these images with each patient during their exam to track for early changes that can become ocular surface disease later on.
+Our advanced Oculus Keratograph provides imaging of their Meibomian glands, which produce the protective oil layer of the tears.
+Dr. Armitage reviews these images with patients to track for early changes that can become ocular surface disease later on.

 Our office is equipped with LipiFlow, a state-of-the-art treatment system that improves both the signs and symptoms of Meibomian Gland Dysfunction.